nasa/openmct/API.md

 ### Custom Indicators

-A completely custom indicator can be added by simple providing a DOM element to place alongside the other indicators at the bottom of the application.
+A completely custom indicator can be added by simple providing a DOM element to place alongside other indicators.

 ``` javascript
     var domNode = document.createElement('div');